 Elisabeth Vasquez Hein

-is a Filipina American writer and photographic artist based in Seattle.
-Daughter of an immigrant, mother of a mixed-race child, and influenced by her upbringing in disparate geographies, Elisabeth’s work explores migration, in-betweenness, and belonging.
+is a Filipina American writer and photographic artist based in Seattle, Washington.
+As the daughter of an immigrant and mother of a mixed-race child, her work is shaped by her upbringing in disparate geographies, exploring diaspora, in-betweenness, and belonging.